Wykenz/testrepo/bash_standards/guidelines/coding_guidelines.md

 	}

 ## Help Function
-Always create a help function when using arguments called `print_help`.
+Create a help function when using arguments called `print_help`.

 Example: